1activegeek/1activegeek.github.io/_posts/2019-04-28-airplay-to-google-home-speakers-or-any-chromecast-enabled-speaker-yes-really.md

 [Sonos Beam](https://amzn.to/2GR7Usc)
 [Sonos Connect:Amp](https://amzn.to/2INgWsy)

 Unfortunately it seems Amazon won't let me direct link the Chromecast, and they don't have the Google Home Mini available - so maybe you can use those links and pick up something else nice for yourself?
-If you'd like to you can also use my BuyMeACoffee link.&nbsp;
+If you'd like to you can also use my BuyMeACoffee link.